UsievaladHaponienka/m2-certification/Component_Development/12_Web_API.md

 All requests made on endpoint POST /createWidget will be forwarded to POST V1/widgets

+## NOTICE:
-**NOTICE:** Annotations in Repository Interface are VERY important, first of all the `@return` value.
-Without correct annotations Magento API Processor (`Magento\Framework\Webapi\ServiceInputProcessor`) will be unable to convert JSON array from your request body (in POST and PUT requests) into corresponding object.
+Annotations in Repository Interface are VERY important, first of all the `@return` value.
+Without correct annotations Magento API Processor (`Magento\Framework\Webapi\ServiceInputProcessor`) will be unable to convert JSON array from your request body (in POST and PUT requests) into corresponding object and and vice versa.
 General rules for annotations in Repository Interface:
 - `@return` and `@param` instruction must contain FULL CLASS NAME.
 Class aliases won't work.
 - `getById()`, `save()` and `update()` methods return Entity.
 - `deleteById()` method returns bool.